Boruto: Production

 Despite having a lighter tone than Naruto, the series begins by hinting at a dark future.
 This set-up was proposed by Kishimoto to give the manga a bigger impact and to take a different approach than the one from the Boruto movie.
 In this scenario, Ikemoto drew an older Boruto, but he believes this design may change once the manga reaches this point.
 In early 2019, Ikemoto stated the relationship between Boruto and Kawaki would be the biggest focus on the plot as it would progress until their fight in the flashforward.
 Ikemoto aims to give the series nearly 30 volumes to tell the story.
 Kodachi drew parallels between Boruto and the post-Cold War era, stating that while the new characters are living in a time of peace, something complicated might bring the world back to chaos.

 Although Kishimoto initially was not writing the series, he created multiple characters for the staff to use.
 Kishimoto did not specify whether Naruto or another important character would die, but he said he would find a situation like this interesting and added that the authors have freedom to write the story as they wish.
-In November 2020 it was announced that after 51 chapters and 13 volumes, Kodachi would step down as writer, with Kishimoto assuming full writing duties and Ikemoto continuing as illustrator beginning with chapter 52 in the upcoming January issue of V Jump magazine, published on 21 November 2020.
+In November 2020 it was announced that after 51 chapters and 13 volumes, Kodachi would step down as writer, with Kishimoto assuming full writing duties and Ikemoto continuing as illustrator beginning with chapter 52 in V Jump magazine on 21 November 2020.
+In an August 2024 interview, Kishimoto stated that Ikemoto is completely in charge of the story and main illustrations of the series, emphasizing, "It really is Ikemoto's manga."